babylonlabs-io/babylon/x/btccheckpoint/README.md

 Checkpoint Submission:
 1. When a new checkpoint for a specific epoch is available, the [vigilante](https://github.com/babylonlabs-io/vigilante) collects the necessary proof from the Bitcoin blockchain.
-2. This proof is called an `SPVProof` (Simplified Payment Verification Proof), consisting of the Bitcoin Transaction, Index of the transaction, the Merkle path and the Bitcoin header that confirms the transaction.
+2. This proof is called an `SPVProof` (Simplified Payment Verification Proof), consisting of the Bitcoin transaction, Index of the transaction, the Merkle path and the Bitcoin header that confirms the transaction.
-3. The Babylon relayer submits this proof to the Babylon chain using the `InsertBTCSpvProof` function.
+3. The vigilante submits this proof to the Babylon chain using the `InsertBTCSpvProof` function.
 The proof is validated and stored in state.
 This includes parsing the submission, checking for duplicates, and verifying the checkpoint with the [checkpointing module](https://github.com/babylonlabs-io/babylon/blob/main/x/checkpointing/README.md).

 Checkpoint Verification:
 1. The Babylon chain maintains a Bitcoin light client through the [BTC Light Client module](https://github.com/babylonchain/babylon/blob/dev/x/btclightclient/README.md).
 This module is responsible for tracking Bitcoin block headers, allowing Babylon to verify the depth and validity of Bitcoin transactions without running a full Bitcoin node.
 2. When new Bitcoin blocks are produced, the headers are relayed to and processed by the Babylon chain's light client.
 3. As the light client's tip changes, it triggers the `OnTipChange` callback.
 4. This callback initiates the `checkCheckpoints` process,  which verifies the status of all submitted checkpoints based on their confirmation depth in the Bitcoin blockchain.
 5. All stored epochs are retrieved from state.
 For each epoch, the status is checked of the corresponding checkpoint.
-The status is then u sets all the correct statuses on the checkpoint module.
+The depth of the checkpoint in the Bitcoin blockchain is verified and based on the depth and the module's parameters, the checkpoint's status may be updated.
+If the status changes, it's updated in the state and the corresponding status is set in the checkpointing module

 ## States